Conflict is hard on our body and spirit. Conflict can damage

 relationships.
 Life can be a challenge when we are constantly looking for

 conflict, stirring things up and allowing ourselves to feel hard done by.

 Learning to pick our battles is intelligent.

-into a patterned response.
 The response may be to go to war or the response may

 be to retreat.
 These are automated responses.
 Some people enjoy conflict and